major macro economic indicators

 - Complex institutional structure and multiple administrative levels

-- Highly dependent on the Western European economy (exports of goods and services = 82% of GDP)
+- Very dependent on the Western European economy: exports of goods and services = 86% of GDP, of which almost 60% goes to the rest of the EU

 - Exports concentrated on intermediate products